microsoft/quick-authentication/docs/partner-business-verification.md

 ## Creating your application registration and associating it with an MPN number to attest of business verification

 ### Obtain the MPN ID
-The Microsoft Partner Network ID (NPM ID), also called Partner ID, can be found by signing-in to the [Microsoft Partner Center dasboard](https://partner.microsoft.com/en-us/dashboard/home) as the Global Admin user you created in your own tenant in section [Add a new user](#adding-a-new-user).
+The Microsoft Partner Network ID (MPN ID), also called Partner ID, can be found by signing-in to the [Microsoft Partner Center dasboard](https://partner.microsoft.com/en-us/dashboard/home) as the Global Admin user you created in your own tenant in section [Add a new user](#adding-a-new-user).

 ![Partner Center dashboard](./media/mpc-dashboard.PNG)